 If you go to this family-run gem, your meal will be filled with many classics and they’ll all be good.
 That includes classic Roman desserts like Torta Ricotta e Visciole, a rustic ricotta cheesecake with sour cherries, which ended our meal on a sweet note.

 Some of Rome’s most famous dishes have roots in the city’s Jewish community and date back to the days of ancient Rome.
-In more recent centuries, Jews were relegated to a defined neighborhood referred to as the ghetto which is where Nonna Betta is located but that didn’t stop them from contributing to Roman cuisine.
+In more recent centuries, Jews were relegated to a defined neighborhood referred to as the ghetto which is where Nonna Betta is located.
+However, being segregated didn’t stop Jews from contributing to Roman cuisine.

 The most famous Jewish Roman dish is Carciofi alla Giudia (i.e. Jewish-style artichoke).
 Other typical dishes include Fiori di Zucca (i.e. fried squash blossoms) and Stracotto (Italian pot roast).
 Nonna Betta serves all of these Roman dishes and more at its ghetto location.